JeodC/PortMaster-LZWolf/README.md

-# ECWolf -- A PortMaster implementation of ECWolf to play Wolfenstein 3D and friends
+# LZWolf -- A PortMaster implementation of LZWolf to play Wolfenstein 3D and friends

 ## Installation

 This port comes with the shareware and demo for Wolfenstein 3D and Spear of Destiny.
-ECWolf is v.1.4.1 which is current as of 09/12/2024.
-ECWolf can run the following games:
+LZWolf can run the following games:

-- [Wolfenstein 3D / Spear of Destiny](https://www.gog.com/en/game/wolfenstein_3d) - Place all `.WL6` files in the `ecwolf/wolf3d` folder and all `.SOD` files in the `ecwolf/sod` folder.
+- [Wolfenstein 3D / Spear of Destiny](https://www.gog.com/en/game/wolfenstein_3d) - Place all `.WL6` files in the `lzwolf/Wolfenstein_3D` folder and all `.SOD` files in the `lzwolf/Spear_of_Destiny` folder.
-- [Spear of Destiny Mission Packs]() - Place all `.SD2` and `.SD3` files in the `ecwolf/sod` folder.
+- [Spear of Destiny Mission Packs]() - Place all `.SD2` and `.SD3` files in the `lzwolf/Spear_of_Destiny` folder.
-- [Super 3D Noah's Ark](https://wisdomtree.itch.io/s3dna) - Place all `.N3D` fils in the `ecwolf/n3d` folder.
+- [Super 3D Noah's Ark](https://wisdomtree.itch.io/s3dna) - Place all `.N3D` fils in the `lzwolf/Super_3D_Noah's_Ark` folder.

  ## Play

  A Love2D launcher is planned, avoiding multiple `.sh` files.
-ECWolf does support mods, instructions for mods are pending however.
+To use mods, place `.pk3` files in `ports/lzwolf` and list the `.pk3` files to load in `load.txt` for the relevant game.

  ## Mod

- The launcher looks for `.ecwolf` files and uses their information to construct arguments passed to ecwolf.
-To create a `.ecwolf` file, open a text editor and add the following:
+ The launcher lists folders as games and looks for `load.txt` files inside them.
+It uses their information to construct arguments passed to lzwolf.
+To create a `load.txt` file, open a text editor and add the following:

- - `PATH` - Path to the data files
+ - `PATH` - Path to the data files (the folder the `load.txt` file is in
  - `DATA` - File extension of the data files
  - `PK3_#` - Any `.pk3` files to load after the data, can use up to four

-Follow this example `Wolfenstein 3D.ecwolf` which launches vanilla Wolfenstein 3D:
+Follow this example `Wolfenstein_3D/load.txt` which launches vanilla Wolfenstein 3D:

 ```
-PATH=./wolf3d
+PATH=./Wolfenstein_3D
 DATA=WL6
 PK3_1=breathing_fix.pk3
 -- end --